Heating Home With Oil Furnace

 Here is a basic overview of how a furnace works:

-1. Your thermostat senses room temperature dropped below the set point and sends a signal to the furnace to turn on.
+1. Your thermostat senses room temperature dropped below the set point and signals the furnace to turn on.

 2. The furnace’s control panel receives the signal and activates the ignition system, which starts the fuel flow to the burner.